mcoulont/LeibnizProject/Markdown/definition_intelligence.md

 A policy is more adequate than another to reach a goal if its failure implies the failure of the other one.
 And one is more intelligent if one elaborates a more adequate policy whatever the goal.

-These two definitions don't work in [non-deterministic environments](https://leibnizproject.com/Articles/physical_theories.html).
+These two definitions do not work in [non-deterministic environments](https://leibnizproject.com/Articles/physical_theories.html).
 If instead there is some randomness, a goal may be reached thanks to beginner's luck: an action which is not the most likely to achieve the goal may succeed because something unexpected (but still possible) happened.
+And in deerministic environments, good decisions taken for bad reasons are regarded as intelligent.

 --MATH_START--
 $\mathbf{Definition}$\